That actress was Seena Owen, and she’s a special case, as she’s the first actress on my list to become popular under a stage name.

 Signe Auen began appearing in films in late 1914.

-(For the SSDI numbers — which were declining during the 1910s, after peaking in the 1890s and 1900s — I only counted people who had Signe as a first name, not as a middle.)
+(I added data from the Social Security Death Index as well.
+For the SSDI numbers — which were declining during the 1910s, after peaking in the 1890s and 1900s — I only counted people who had Signe as a first name, not as a middle.)

 Sometime during the last half of 1915 Signe Auen changed her name to “Seena Owen” — the phonetic spelling of her Danish name.